Honors Concert Competition Rules and Regulations

 Procedure to Woodwind Final Round

-- Each professor’s studio may bring TWO finalists to the Woodwind Round.
+- Each professor’s studio may bring THREE finalists to the Woodwind Round.
 Only the highest level of performance should be considered for the Woodwind Final Round.
-A studio professor may choose to send no one or less than two contestants/ensembles forward.
+A studio professor may choose to send no one or less than three contestants/ensembles forward.

 - Each studio professor may determine his/her best method to arrive at finalists.
 It is recommended that the entire work be vetted through performance prior to reaching the Woodwind Final Round.